nubben/netrunner/README.md

 # Netrunner

-is an implementation of a new web browser written in C++ utilizing OpenGL.
-This is a brand new engine.
+is an implementation of a new web browser engine written in C++ utilizing OpenGL.

-Status: You can give it a url and it'll download, parser, and render the text from the page
+Status: You can give it a url and it'll download, parse, and render the text from the page

 ## Odilitime's vision
 A modern web browser is a huge project.
 I'd like to see this broken into several composable pieces.